Ultra03/NovusCLI/README.md

 Getting started for contributing to NovusCLI is very easy, you just need to follow the instructions below if you wish to build from source.

 ### Prerequisites
-In order to start building NovusCLI, you are going to need to have Apple's developer tools installed or xcode for example.
-You can get those [here](https://developer.apple.com/xcode/).
+In order to start building NovusCLI, you are going to need to have rustup and cargo installed (Installing rustup automatically installs cargo so just worry about rustup).
+You can get rustup [here](https://www.rust-lang.org/tools/install/).

-NovusCLI uses default Apple clang compiler so this is all you need, but getting MacPT is higly recommended.
+NovusCLI uses Rust's Rust compiler so this is all you need, but getting MacPT is higly recommended.

-### Installing
+### Building

 For installation NovusCLI makes it really easy:

-* cd into the directory
+* cd into the nvs directory.
-* Run make
-* Run sudo make install
+* Run cargo build --release
 * Enjoy Novus commnad line edition!

 This are all the steps that you need to follow to get NovusCLI running on your system!